SSSoaring/MyProjectEuler/README.md

 This a collection of my solutions to Project Euler.

 ### About Project Euler
-If you are also insterested in this project, find more information in https://projecteuler.net/about .
+If you are also insterested in this project, find more information in https://projecteuler.net/about.

 ### Structure of This Repo
 * \src: &emsp;Source files of my solutions.
 Written in C++.
-* \data: &emsp;Some extra files provided by the project to solve the problem
+* \data: &emsp;Some extra files provided by the project to solve the problems.

 ### Update Record
 * 2021.01.14&emsp;&emsp;&emsp;&emsp;&emsp;1~21